grierson/grierson/debugging.md

 * :fire: Write down your hypothesises
 * Include silly ideas
 * Priortise
+  * Use deductive reasoning to remove possible hypothesises
 * Hammock time
 * Only move foward when you have enough data